LleeMcD/Mission-to-Mars/README.md

 # Mission to Mars
 ## Purpose

-The purpose of this project was to create a webscraping application utilizing Python, Beautiful Soup and Splinter that would do the following:
+The purpose of this project was to create a webscraping application utilizing Python, Beautiful Soup, Splinter and Chrome Web Driver Manager that would do the following:
 - Retrieve information and images from various websites.
 - Add the informaton to a locally hosted website.
 - Add scraped data to a Mongo database.